 Granular synthesis can refer to a number of techniques that adjust and reorder small segments of a longer sound to produce a unique output, usually using raw audio as the input.
 Think of a ‘grain’ as one of these small segments, a sample of a sample that’s usually between 10 – 50 milliseconds in duration (but by no means limited to it).

-By operating on a more microscopic time scale, granular synthesis becomes this powerful tool for time-stretching and pitch-shifting audio.
-Waves’ UltraPitch, Celemony’s Melodyne, and Ableton Live’s warping functionality, and Splice’s new Astra synthesizer employ granular techniques to great effect.
-However, its creative possibilities can extend much further.
+By operating on a more microscopic time scale, granular synthesis becomes a powerful tool for time-stretching and pitch-shifting audio.
+Tools like Celemony’s Melodyne and Ableton Live’s warping functionality, and Splice’s new Astra synthesizer employ granular techniques to great effect.
+That said, its creative possibilities can extend much further.

 To get a better sense of just how powerful granular synthesis can be, let’s try and transform an unconventional audio sample into something much more musical.
-I’ve selected Robert Henke’s Granulator II Max for Live plugin as the engine for our journey because it’s set up in a very similar way to Ableton Live’s stock Sampler plugin, packs a huge punch, and (best of all, is a free Max for Live device.
+I’ve selected Robert Henke’s Granulator II as the vehicle for our journey because it’s set up in a very similar way to Ableton Live’s stock Sampler plugin, packs a huge punch, and, best of all, is a free Max for Live device.

 So, let’s walk through how this sound came to be, step-by-step.
-The first thing we’ll do after dropping this sample into Granulator is take a look at some key parameters and understand how they shape playback.
+The first thing we’ll do after dropping this sample into Granulator II is take a look at some key parameters and understand how they shape playback.
 Make sure to hook up this track to your keyboard or fill up a MIDI clip with some notes beforehand.